14, rue de Galais

 14, rue de Galais (English: 14 Galais Road) is a Canadian television series which ran from 1954 until 1957.
 Guggenheim Fellow and Montyon Prize winner André Giroux was credited with being a writer for the series.

 The series is about the Delisles, a middle class Montreal family.

 Synopsis

 This series features the many stories of a bourgeois Montreal family: the Delisles.

 Father Henri is a civil engineer with a comfortable salary and high social status.
-He's a good man, a little weak, married to an extremely emotional woman.
-They have three children: Hélène, a sensitive but healthy and well-balanced young girl; Paul, a serious schoolboy determined to follow in his father's footsteps; and Louis, a cunning and deceitful university student ready to do anything, even blackmail his father, to get the money he constantly needs.
+They have three children: Hélène, a young girl; Paul, a schoolboy determined to follow in his father's footsteps; and Louis, a university student.
+Also living with the family is Albert, their sympathetic, intelligent, even-tempered uncle.

-Living with this family, Albert has become the prototype of the sympathetic, intelligent uncle who always keeps a cool head in the midst of the worst conflicts.